playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 When taking the example with the `testingMessageCompVar` prop and changing the value to `true`, it will never render the other component since it will always stay `undefined`.

-<iframe src="pfp-code:./start-to-source-15-static-first-check?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe data-frame-title="Start To Source 15 Static First Check - StackBlitz" src="pfp-code:./start-to-source-15-static-first-check?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 # View Manipulation {#view-manipulation}